tumblr/policy/terms-of-service.md

   "We want ThinkUp to be great for you, but it's not warrantied."

-  Your access to and use of the Services or any Content is at your own risk.
+  YOUR ACCESS TO AND USE OF THE SERVICES OR ANY CONTENT IS AT YOUR OWN RISK.
+  THE SERVICES AND ANY ANALYTICS PROVIDED THROUGH THE SERVICES ARE PROVIDED FOR INFORMATION PURPOSES ONLY AND THINKUP IS NOT RESPONSIBLE OR LIABLE FOR ANY ACTIONS OR OMISSIONS BASED ON SUCH ANALYTICS.
 YOU UNDERSTAND AND AGREE THAT THE SERVICES ARE PROVIDED TO YOU ON AN "AS IS" AND "AS AVAILABLE" BASIS.
   WITHOUT LIMITING THE FOREGOING, TO THE FULL EXTENT PERMITTED BY LAW, THINKUP DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 ThinkUp makes no representations or warranties of any kind with respect to the Services, including any representation or warranty that the use of the Services will (a) be timely, uninterrupted or error-free or operate in combination with any other hardware, software, system or data, (b) meet your requirements or expectations, (c) be free from errors or that defects will be corrected, or (d) be free of viruses or other harmful components.
 ThinkUp also makes no representations or warranties of any kind with respect to Content; Subscriber Content, in particular, is provided by and is solely the responsibility of, the Subscribers providing that Content.
 No advice or information, whether oral or written, obtained from ThinkUp or through the Services, will create any warranty not expressly made herein.

 10. Release From Liability

-  "We're not liable for damages in disputes between you and others."
+  "We're not liable for certain issues that could arise from using ThinkUp."

-  You release, to the fullest extent permitted by law, ThinkUp, its directors, officers, shareholders, employees, representatives, consultants, agents, suppliers, and/or distributors from responsibility, liability, claims, demands, and/or damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with the
+  You release, to the fullest extent permitted by law, ThinkUp, its directors, officers, members, employees, representatives, consultants, agents, suppliers, and/or distributors from responsibility, liability, claims, demands, and/or damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with the